HemeraProtocol/seismic_verify/README.md

 }
 ```

 This configuration replaces the default list fetcher that downloads from the official repository, providing faster and more reliable access to Solidity compilers.
+For linux platform, use bucket seismic-solidity-public-mac

 ### Running the Service Locally